-(2) Joint Ventures The Related Party Transactions (RPT) Policy of the Company prescribes that all RPTs shall be reviewed, monitored and approved by appropriate RPT Approving Authority, as may be determined by the Company's Board of Directors.
-Material/significant RPTs, which involve an amount or value equal to or greater than PhP 50 Million, shall be reviewed and endorsed by the Audit and Risk Management Committee, which has two independent directors, prior to the approval of the Board.
-Likewise, RPT thresholds are to be defined and endorsed by the AuditCom, prior to the approval of the Board.
 The Board may require that an RPT approved by it be also submitted to the stockholders for consideration and ratification.
 Any dealing with a related party is likewise done at an arm's-length basis in a manner similar to the transactions with third parties.
-The Company requires directors and key management personnel to abstain and/or inhibit themselves from participating in discussions on a particular agenda when they are conflicted.
 The Company fully discloses its related party transactions (RPT) in accordance with the revised PFRS.
 The nature, extent and other material information of these transactions are disclosed to the SEC and PSE through the consolidated financial statements and annual report within prescribed schedules.
-Please refer to Note 24 of Notes to Consolidated Financial Statements for the details of RPTs for 2013.
-The Related Party Transactions (RPT) Policy of the Company prescribes that all RPTs shall be reviewed, monitored and approved by appropriate RPT Approving Authority, as may be determined by the Company's Board of Directors.
-Material/significant RPTs, which involve an amount or value equal to or greater than PhP 50 Million, shall be reviewed and endorsed by the Audit and Risk Management Committee, which has two independent directors, prior to the approval of the Board.
+The Company's COI Policy approved by the Board of Directors on July 30, 2012, requires Officers and Senior Management to submit Full Business Interest Disclosure Form and immediately disclose any actual or potential COI situations involving their relatives.
+Relatives refer to persons related up to the third degree, by consanguinity, affinity or legal adoption, including the spouse, parents, children (and their spouses) siblings, (and their spouses), nieces and nephews (limited to children of brothers or sisters) [and their spouses], grandparents, and aunts and uncles (limited to sisters or brothers of parents); and the common-law spouse and/or his relatives of up to the third degree, by consanguinity, affinity or legal adoption.
+For purposes hereof, Relatives shall include first cousins.
+(8) Interlocking director relationship of Board of Directors The Related Party Transactions (RPT) Policy of the Company prescribes that all RPTs shall be reviewed and approved by appropriate RPT Approving Authority, as may be determined by the Company's Board of Directors.
+Material/significant RPTs, which involve an amount or value equal to or greater than PhP 50 Million, shall be reviewed and endorsed by the AuditCom whose members are two independent directors and is Chaired by an independent director, prior to the approval of the Board.
 Likewise, RPT thresholds are to be defined and endorsed by the AuditCom, prior to the approval of the Board.
-(3) Subsidiaries The Board may require that an RPT approved by it be also submitted to the stockholders for consideration and ratification.
+The Board may require that an RPT approved by it be also submitted to the stockholders for consideration and ratification.
 Any dealing with a related party is likewise done at an arm's-length basis in a manner similar to the transactions with third parties.
-The Company requires directors and key management personnel to abstain and/or inhibit themselves from participating in discussions on a particular agenda when they are conflicted.
 The Company fully discloses its related party transactions (RPT) in accordance with the revised PFRS.
 The nature, extent and other material information of these transactions are disclosed to the SEC and PSE through the consolidated financial statements and annual report within prescribed schedules.